ulikoehler/GuardMyWire/README.md

 ```sh
 pip3 install -r requirements.txt
 ```
-and just run the script in place
+and just run the script in place.

+**Note that GuardMyWire uses the `wg` executable to generate Wireguard keys and `qrencode`.
+So it requires `wg` to work at all and `qrencode` to generate mobile QR codes!**

 ## Howto use